The Loan Market Association Transparency Guidelines

 Throughout the life of a syndicated facility, it is entirely possible that, at any given time, different lenders may have different levels of information regarding the underlying borrower.
 For example:

-- Shareholder/board rights: Other lenders may hold shares, or have the right to appoint a director or an observer to the board, which would give them access to information regarding the underlying borrower, which would not otherwise be available to the syndicate.
+- Shareholder or board rights: other lenders may hold shares, or have the right to appoint a director or an observer to the board, which would give them access to information regarding the underlying borrower, which would not otherwise be available to the syndicate.

 This disparity of information is only likely to be exacerbated if the borrower enters into a period of financial distress.
 The borrower is likely to seek to engage with key relationship lenders to elicit their support and, once ad hoc committees of creditors are put in place, there will inevitably be a delay between the provision of information to the committee and the dissemination of that information to the wider syndicate.
 In some instances, more sensitive information may never be fully disseminated to the syndicate as a whole.